-Bulletin 64-1-4

-Utility-interactive inverters

-Rules 14-402, 14-414, 14-700, 64-060, 64-102, 64-112, 84-010, 84-020, and 84-022
+Bulletin 64-1-5 Utility-interactive inverters Rules 14-402, 14-414, 14-700, 64-060, 64-102, 64-112, 84-010, 84-020, and 84-022

-Issued May 2024
+Issued May 2025

-Supersedes Bulletin 64-1-3
+Supersedes Bulletin 64-1-4

 Scope

 - 1) Acceptance of adjustable inverters

 - 2) Connection of utility-interactive inverters

 - a) Background

 - b) Point of connection

-- c) Existing ground fault protection on the main service

-- d) Disconnecting means and overcurrent protection for inverters operating in parallel
+- c) Disconnecting means and overcurrent protection for inverters operating in parallel

 - i.
 Inverters with integral overcurrent/disconnecting devices

 - ii.
 Ac modules and micro-inverters

 - 3) Inverter fusible disconnecting means

 1) Acceptance of adjustable inverters

 With the advancement of electronics providing more accessibility, questions have been raised regarding the acceptance of using inverter derated values for sizing conductors and equipment.

 Where a standard kilowatt (kW) rating inverter is not available, an inverter with a higher kW rating may be used which can be derated (curtailed) to a desired lower kW rating.

-Question 1

 Is it permitted to use the derated value of an inverter, which has been derated at the factory, for determining conductor and equipment ratings?

-Answer 1

 Yes.

-Rationale 1

 Inverters that have been factory derated and are certified to CSA 22.2 107.1 are required to have the maximum continuous output in amperes marked on the nameplate.
 The derated markings are applied in the factory.

-Question 2

 Is it permitted to use the derated value of an inverter, which has been derated in the field by either the installer or manufacturer, for determining conductor and equipment ratings?

-Answer 2

 Yes, provided all four conditions are met: